+As at 31 December

+2018 2

-2017 S\$ 2016 S\$
+S\$ S\$

-Unquoted equity investment, at cost Quasi-capital loan 100,000 2,624,910 100,000 2,624,910
+Unquoted equity investment, at cost 100,000

+Quasi-capital loan 2,624,910

-2,724,910 2,724,910
+2,724,910

-The balance represents paid-up capital for 10% equity interest and additional capital contribution made to Singhome (Paya Lebar) Pte.
+As at 31 December 2017, the balance represents paid-up capital for 10% equity interest and additional capital contribution made to Singhome (Paya Lebar) Pte.
 Ltd. where the repayment is up to the discretion of the investee.
 The investment is measured at cost less impairment at the end of the reporting period because the range of reasonable fair value estimates is significant and accordingly the fair values cannot be measured reliably.
+During the year, the Company sold the available-for-sale investments for \$\$3,000,000.